The Bywong & Wamboin Greenways Renewal Working Group or GRoW group, is an ad-hoc group of local volunteers who work to:

 GRoW is an affiliate of the Bywong Community Inc (aka Bywong Community Association).

-Anyone who would like to join GRoW should contact the current co-ordinator of the GRoW group ,Nora Stewart.
+JOIN NOW: Anyone who would like to join GRoW should APPLY HERE– it’s free.

 - Successfully engaged residents since 2010 by organising and guiding public walks across the network, with over 350 walkers to date.
 (2010, 2012, 2013,2014, 2015, 2016, 2020)